 For acronyms, the participants preferred the spelled-out version when the acronym was obscure, but preferred the acronym when it was generally familiar (for example OCD).

 They had no clear preference when it came titles that stressed methodology versus results.
-Yet some prior research on article titles has argued in favor of “dramatic results-oriented titles” to attract a larger audience.
+Yet some prior research on article titles has argued in favor of “dramatic results-oriented titles” to attract a larger audience and get more media coverage.
 The idea is that titles that contain a study’s results immediately let readers know what the article is about, allowing them to quickly rule out irrelevant research.

 The same applies to “catchy” titles that use cliches.
 Some studies have found they draw more attention, while other researchers have argued that catchy cliches lead to more “miscommunication, confusion, and even annoyance,” as the authors of the present study write.